Salesforce treats your CRO sponsor and your NIH grant officer as the same 'lead' in Durham

 Exactly what you get

 A CRM whose data model matches research, not retail.
 Studies and grants are first-class objects with amendments and milestones.
 People have roles that mean something, scientific sponsor versus signatory versus grant officer.
 Researchers get read access without a paid seat, and the system integrates with your study and finance tools so nobody double-enters data.
-It pairs naturally with project management software for delivery, helpdesk software for sponsor support, and business intelligence dashboards for relationship reporting.
+It pairs naturally with project management software for delivery, helpdesk software for sponsor support, and business intelligence (BI) dashboards for relationship reporting.

 How to choose a developer in Durham